srbmaury/Hackathon-Portal/README.md

 - Create, edit, and delete announcements (organizers/admins)
 - Real-time announcement updates
 - AI-powered formatting and enhancement

+- **Announcement Notifications**: Users receive notifications for new, updated, and deleted announcements in hackathons they participate in.

 ### Team Chat & Messaging
 - Real-time team chat with WebSocket support